jimratliff/GenoMac-system/README.md

 The GenoMac-system repo is used and cloned exclusively by USER_CONFIGURER.

 GenoMac-system supports implementing configurations at the system level, i.e., settings that affect all users.
 These settings includes:
+- installing Homebrew (and thereby git)
+- installing all CLI and GUI apps (both on or off the Mac App Store)
+- installing font(s)
+- adjusting systemwide settings
   - setting the ComputerName and LocalHostName
   - setting a login-window message
   - configuring the firewall
   - specifying policies regarding software-update behavior
-- installing all CLI and GUI apps (both on or off the Mac App Store)

 In addition, GenoMac-system is used by USER_CONFIGURER (a) to *create* new users and (b) when a user’s home directory will reside on a volume that does not exist, to create that volume.